codeneuro/neurofinder-docker/README.md

 # Neurofinder Docker image

-This repo contains a Docker file and example notebooks for the environment used in the [Neurofinder](http://neurofinder.codeneuro.org) challenge.
+This repo contains the Dockerfile and example notebooks for the environment used in the [Neurofinder](http://neurofinder.codeneuro.org) challenge.
 The environment includes scientific Python, Spark, Thunder, and the IPython notebook.

 This is mainly provided as a reference image.